 GitGuardian Private Repository Monitoring is a Kubernetes application.
 You can install the software on an existing cluster or use our installer that has an embedded, production-ready Kubernetes distribution packaged with it.

 You can install our application on bare metal, GovCloud, VPC, Vsphere, or an existing Kubernetes cluster.

 This documentation cover the embedded Kubernetes installation.
 For existing clusters, please refer to this documentation.

-- If you want to historical scan large repositories, consider temporarily increasing available disk space.
+- If you want to historical scan large repositories, consider temporarily increasing available root disk space.